top of page

 Cathedral of Notre Dame de la Treille, in Lille, France.

-This artist was born in the town of Loos, near Lille, in the French province of Flanders.
-He, too, was commissioned to paint the Way of the Cross in Lille's Notre-Dame-de-la-Treille Cathedral, whose construction began in 1854 and was not completed until 1999, for various reasons, mainly financial.
-Finally, the church, which began its construction in the neo-Gothic style, was completed in modernistic style.
-Many local artists have contributed works in a variety of styles to this eclectic church.
-Bonduau was commissioned by the bishop to paint, and the series was ready for Easter 2004.
+The artist was born in Loos, near Lille, in the French province of Flanders.
+He was also commissioned to paint the Way of the Cross in Lille's Notre-Dame-de-la-Treille Cathedral.
+The construction of the cathedral began in 1854 and was only completed in 1999 due to various reasons, primarily financial.
+Initially constructed in the neo-Gothic style, the church was ultimately finished in a modernistic style.
+Numerous local artists have contributed works in diverse styles to this eclectic church.
+Bonduau received a commission from the bishop to paint, and the series was completed by Easter 2004.

-I was very touched by Bonduau's Way of the Cross.
-Instead of the multi-participant drama typical in the stations representations, the artist here has chosen to focus on the feelings of Jesus' human side, of the man who is being led to his death.
-The painting is expressionist: sketches, in several lines, of feelings, moments of disappointment, despair, suffering, fatigue, helplessness — precisely the human emotions that this therapeutic cycle of prayers seeks to alleviate.
-The artist selects here the essence of the moment of each of the stations, as if putting himself in the place of Jesus.
-Basically, this is the purpose of this devotion.
+I was profoundly moved by Bonduau's Way of the Cross.
+Unlike the typical multi-participant drama found in traditional stations representations, the artist has chosen to emphasize the emotions of Jesus' human side, focusing on the man being led to his death.
+The painting is expressionist, capturing emotions through sketches and multiple lines that convey feelings of disappointment, despair, suffering, fatigue, and helplessness—precisely the human emotions that this therapeutic cycle of prayers aims to alleviate.
+The artist distills the essence of each station, as if placing himself in Jesus' position.
+This is fundamentally the purpose of this devotion.

-He also emphasizes the point that Jesus has many faces, to make this experience universal: Jesus could have been any one of us.
+He further underscores the notion that Jesus embodies many identities, thereby making this experience universal: Jesus could have been any one of us.

 Station I Judgement and flagellation Station II Acceptance of the cross